aavamedi/aava-api-integrations/python-client/README.md

 and absence data from hour tracking system and using GraphQL interface for pushing them to AavaHR via Aava API.

-There is also a test code for verifying the API without fetching actual data from anywhere.
+Example modules for verifying the API without fetching actual data from anywhere are included and can be found in the 'examples' folder.

-Conversely, to see if the data fetched from HRM system or hour tracker makes sense, you can run the script using the "--read_only" argument, in which case the retrieved results are printed out instead of sent to API.
+Also, to see if the data fetched from HRM system or hour tracker by your module makes sense, you can run the script using the "--read_only" argument, in which case the retrieved results are printed out instead of sent to API.